johannesulf/dsigma/docs/start/background.rst

     \mathbf{R} = \frac{\partial \mathbf{e}}{\partial \mathbf{\gamma}} =
                  \begin{bmatrix} R_{11} & R_{12}\\R_{21} & R_{22} \end{bmatrix}

-This formalism allows it to quantify, for example, how the sensitivity to shape distortions depends on the direction.
+This formalism allows us to quantify, for example, how the sensitivity to shape distortions depends on the direction.
 However, this does not change the response formalism substantially.
 Instead of averaging the (scalar) bias, we average the projection of the response tensor onto the tangential direction of the lens-source pair,

 .. math::